Ask a doctor about a prescription for AMOXICILLIN CLAVULANATE POWDER FOR SOLUTION FOR INFUSION 2000 mg/200 mg

 Other side effects

-Other side effects that have occurred in a very small number of patients and whose exact frequency is unknown.
+Other side effects that have occurred in a very small number of patients and whose exact frequency is not known.

-If you experience intense and persistent pain in the abdominal area, this could be a sign of acute pancreatitis
+If you have severe and persistent stomach pain, this could be a sign of acute pancreatitis

-Side effects that may appear in blood or urine tests:
+Side effects that may appear in your blood or urine tests:

 If you experience side effects